Web3NL/motoko-book/src/advanced-concepts/async-calls.md

 Private non-shared `async*` functions can both `await` and `await*` in their body.

-**`await` always triggers a new message send, where `await*` doesn't necessarily trigger new message sends and could be executed as part of the current.**
+**`await` always commits the current state and triggers a new message send, where `await*`:**

+- does not commit the current state
+- does not necessarily trigger new message sends
+- could be executed as part of the current message

 An `async*` function that only uses `await*` in its body to await futures of other `async*` functions (that also don't 'ordinarily' `await` in their body), is executed as a single message and is guaranteed to be atomic.
 This means that either all `await*` expressions within a `async*` function are executed successfully or non of them have any effect at all.

-This is different form 'ordinary' `await` where each `await` triggers a new message and splits the function call into several messages.
+This is different form 'ordinary' `await` where each `await` triggers a new message and splits the function call into [several messages](#shared-functions-that-await).
 State changes from the current message are then committed each time a new `await` happens.

-The call to a private non-shared `async*` function is split up into several messages only when we use an ordinary `await` in its body.
+The call to a private non-shared `async*` function is split up into [several messages](#shared-functions-that-await) only when we use an ordinary `await` in its body.
 Or when we `await*` a `async*` function that 'ordinarily' `await`s in its body.

 ```motoko
 {{#include _mo/async-calls8.mo}}